SimonVT/MessageBar/README.md

 When using this approach, child views with the following id's must be added to the passed View.

- * mbContainer: The container that holds the message and the button views.
+ * `mbContainer`: The container that holds the message and the button views.
- * mbMessage: A TextView that displays the message.
+ * `mbMessage`: A TextView that displays the message.
- * mbButton: A TextView that displays the button text.
+ * `mbButton`: A TextView that displays the button text.

 As an example, this is the default layout that's used when attaching to an Activity.